oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

     * [Set up an HTTP tunneling-enabled custom channel](#adding-a-weblogic-custom-channel) on the external WebLogic Servers.
     * Specify URLs on the source server that resolve to the load balancer's address and that start with `http` instead of `t3`.
     * Ensure the load balancer configures the HTTP flow to be 'sticky'.
+    * Configure a WebLogic load balancer method that provides server affinity for the cluster's default load balancing algorithm to enable appropriate routing of requests via replica-aware stubs.

 {{% notice note %}}
 The operator does not currently support external WebLogic JTA access to a Kubernetes hosted WebLogic cluster.
 This is because external JTA access requires each server in a cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.
 {{% /notice %}}

+Transactions that span WebLogic Server domains are referred to as cross-domain transactions.
+For cross-domain transactions in the same Kubernetes cluster, where transaction participants are part of different domains in different namespaces, additional configuration requirements are needed:

+  - Server listen addresses must be resolvable between the transaction participants and this can be accomplished by configuring each servers 'External Listen Address' to its service name.
+See [Configuring External Listen Address for WebLogic Default Channel](#configuring-external-listen-address-for-weblogic-default-channel) for more information.

 #### Load balancer tunneling